 The Fish Northwest Board is comprised of passionate recreational fishermen who serve in a volunteer capacity.
 We are all lifelong anglers.
 We fish alongside you and with the same passion for preserving the resource and preserving opportunity for the next generation.

 Brett has been an avid fisherman since a very young age.
 The earliest photo of him holding a fish is alongside his dad is at age 5.
 Upon moving to Anacortes in 2001, he discovered the world of salmon fishing.
 In the salmon, he found an awesome blend of color, shape, and unbelievable speed and agility.
 Hunting these creatures became his absolute passion and he likes nothing better than to spend his time fishing in the San Juan Islands.
-Brett served his country for over 20 years as a US Navy rescue swimmer and pilot, retiring in 2005.
-He is now a commercial pilot and in his off time, he and his wife own and operate Highliner and R&R fishing charters.
+Brett served his country for over 20 years as a US Navy pilot and rescue swimmer, retiring in 2005.
+He is now a commercial airline pilot and in his off time, he and his wife own and operate Highliner and R&R fishing charters.

 Barry is a husband, a father of three children and passionate recreational fisherman who fishes year round in the Puget Sound.
 He is a resident of Snohomish County, learning to fish while growing up along the north fork of the Stillaguamish River.
 When not planning his next fishing trip with family and friends he works as a software engineer during the day.
 He is a member of PSA (Bellingham).
 The continual and unnecessary decline in salmon fishing opportunity has compelled Barry to join Fish Northwest and become an advocate for recreational anglers.